ngoreico/scala-play-example/README.md

 Just compile and run application with `sbt run` .

 ### Docker (command line) (Check installation at docker website)
+Run `dockerRun.sh` script, that executes the following commands(or run them yourself):

 Create the jar with `sbt assembly` command.

 Build docker image with `docker build -t "play-example:1.0" .` .